svc-bi-concepts/Tutorial-AIReadinessSMBs/docs/index.md

 **What You'll Achieve**

-- Create and configure a cloud-based data warehouse.
+- Create and configure a cloud data platform.
 - Automate data ingestion and transformation.
 - Set up CI/CD and version control for analytics.
 - Implement data observability for quality assurance.